kevinctofel/Gatsby/posts/its-been-a-week.md

 <iframe src="https://hachyderm.io/@kevinctofel/109449719901265504/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://hachyderm.io/embed.js" async="async"></script>

 It's a little intimidating, but I'm learning a ton.
 And I realized after the first few days to focus my solution on a small subset of the input data.
 Once I "crack the code" so to speak, I can easily scale my solution up to the full data set.
+Regardless, these challenges have taken between 2 to 4 hours of each day.

 ## A﻿ solution to finding exactly what I'm searching for in my notes